scala/docs.scala-lang/_overviews/scala3-book/fp-pure-functions.md

 A _pure function_ can be defined like this:

 - A function `f` is pure if, given the same input `x`, it always returns the same output `f(x)`
-- The function’s output depends _only_ on its input variables and its implementation
+- The function’s output depends _only_ on its input variables and its implementation (and in case of a closure, any immutable data that it captures)
 - It only computes the output and does not modify the world around it

 This implies: